legacysurvey/legacysurvey/pages/dr10/bitmasks.rst

 These definitions apply to both the values in the ``coadd/*/*/*maskbits*`` *files* and to ``MASKBITS`` *columns* in the Tractor and sweeps catalogs.
 See also the `legacypipe bitmask definitions`_.

+XXX MASKBITS is now 32-bit, so must have new definitions?

 === ============= ===============================
 Bit Name          Description